What changes about marketing at this stage

 -

-From isolated campaigns to executive cadence: Marketing must show up in the operating rhythm: pipeline meetings, product feedback, sales enablement, board materials, and hiring plans.
+From isolated campaigns to executive rhythm: Marketing must show up in how the company runs: pipeline meetings, product feedback, sales enablement, board materials, and hiring plans.

 Series A marketing is not about looking bigger; it is about becoming more repeatable.